PierrePages/Graph_drawing/README.md

     -  numpy with the command : pip install numpy

 #### Data structure
-The repo is made of a datasets folder which contains the input graph (.txt) The file main.ipynb which is the file contening the code The readme
+The repo is made of a datasets folder which contains the input graph (.txt), the file main.ipynb which is the file contening the code and the readme

 #### Run the project
 To run the project, you need to follow the requirements aboven then, you can open the main.ipynb file and run each chunk sequentially.
 To modify the graph to load you can update the line on the 2nd chunk "data = read_file('datasets/test-4.txt')"